Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 • the Engineering Computing at USF via software support and web site maintenance,

-• the University of South Florida via offering the PI a sabbatical in Fall 2002 to develop the web site and form a basis for a full development proposal to be submitted to NSF in June 2003, and
+• the University of South Florida via offering the PI sabbatical in Fall 2002 and Fall 2010 to develop the web site and form a basis for a full development proposal granted by NSF in December 2003 and a national dissemination proposal submitted to NSF in January 2011 ,

 • Maplesoft